uyennhu25/WRO_2025_Future_Engineers/README.md

 We also have a box at the center of the frame.
 When a color between orange or blue touches this box, it will know when to start turning.
 If the box detects the blue line first, it can be inferred that the robot is running in the counterclockwise direction and vice versa.

+In addition to the main boxes, we include two small boxes at the bottom of the frame.
+These bottom boxes only turn black when the robot has moved into a position where the front boxes can no longer see the black line and the robot is very close to the wall.
+When both bottom boxes detect black, the robot enters a priority correction mode, where steering decisions rely on the bottom boxes instead of the main ones.
+This prevents the robot from hugging the wall or losing the track when the front sensors no longer provide reliable data.

 <p align="center">
   <img src="Programming\Images\Open.png" width="600">
 </p>